Rachel has a first-class BSc Psychology Degree (Industrial) from the University of Leeds.

 - Analysing large sets of quantitative data, using programmes such as SPSS, Q and Excel.

-- Conducting and analysing in-depth semi-structured phone interviews with a variety of respondents.
+- Conducting and analysing in-depth semi-structured interviews with a variety of stakeholders, including delivery staff, strategic stakeholders, and children and young people.

-- Utilising other qualitative methods, such as mobile ethnography, to creatively engage with respondents and gain useful insights.
+- Utilising other qualitative methods, such as focus groups and mobile ethnography, to creatively engage with stakeholders and gain useful insights.

-- Conducting desk research and utilising data from secondary sources.
+- Conducting desk research and utilising data from secondary sources, such as for in-depth literature reviews.

 Rachel’s recent and current projects include: